irenezyx/wiki_561/Linxi's-Page.md

-# Github - Forking and updating a repo
+## Github - Forking and updating a repo

+Let's say there's a programmer named Joe who built a game you would like to improve, and he is hosting his code in a GitHub repository.
+Here's what you do:

 <img src="Linxi_diagram.svg" alt="drawing" width="200"/>